 On my second visit to Santiago de Compostela in 2015, one of the towers had the scaffolding removed.
 You can see how bright and white the tower on the left looks, in comparison to the middle section.
 The lichen and plants growing out of the stone makes quite a difference!
 You can really see it, even in this picture at dusk!

-The mural from a photo of the tower on the right is also now removed and only the scaffolding remains.
-May the removal of the scaffolding be far behind?
+The mural from a photo of the tower on the right was also now removed and only the scaffolding remains.
+I was hoping at the time, that maybe the removal of the scaffolding was not far behind?
 The main entrance to the cathedral from Obradoiro Square was also now closed to the public in 2015.

-The grand staircase, a diamond-shaped Renaissance-style entryway catches your eye as the way into the grand cathedral
+The grand staircase to the cathedral, a diamond-shaped Renaissance-style entryway, shown below as it was in 2014, catches your eye as the way into the grand cathedral.
+One could enter from this stairway in 2014, but not since.

-On another, more sunny day, I captured the grand Palacio Rajoy from the top of the cathedral's grand stairway:
+On another, more sunny day in 2014, I captured the grand Palacio Rajoy from the top of the cathedral's grand stairway:

 Statues of Santiago in his pilgrim garb can be found everywhere in Santiago de Compostela.
 Here is the close-up of him, atop the Palacio Rajoy, depicted this time as a Moor slayer.
 While the attempted Moorish occupation of Galacia was many centuries after the death of St. James, somehow he always showed up in battle to save the day!